 Form/tutor groups meet daily at morning registration.
-Each pupil is a member of one of three Houses (Castlemaine, Essex and Raleigh) and there are regular House and inter-House activities and competitions.
-A pupil transferring from the Preparatory School into the Senior School will remain in the same House, as will siblings.
+Each pupil is a member of one of four Houses named after local castles (Arundel, Bodiam, Carisbrooke and Dover) and there are regular House and inter-House activities and competitions.
+A pupil transferring from the Preparatory School into the Senior School will remain in the same House, as will siblings where possible.
 House competition is principally of a sporting nature; however Chess, Music, Drama and Debating currently flourish.
 House meetings are held fortnightly.
 All members of teaching staff are assigned to a House, and offer support to the Head of House with House activities.

-As a school we recognize the importance of mental health, particularly during the teenage years, and therefore offer pupils the opportunity for individual counselling with a qualified counsellor.
+As a school, we recognise the importance of mental health, particularly during the teenage years, and therefore offer pupils the opportunity for individual counselling with a qualified counsellor.
 The service is led by Mrs Carolyn Varney and can be initiated by a pupil self-referring, at the enquiry of a parent or because a member of staff has identified that it would be beneficial.

 In today’s culture it is not unusual during the teenage years for a period of counselling to be helpful.
 The counselling provides a place where the pupil can talk about whatever is on their mind and causing them stress.
 For example, relationships with their family or friends, worrying feelings and emotions or upsetting memories.
 It is now much better understood how emotional issues can impact a pupil’s ability to focus on their work and get the most out of life.

 The counselling service is discrete and endeavours to minimise any impact on the pupil’s learning by working (as far as possible) around their academic timetable, providing confidentiality (within safeguarding limits) between the pupil and the counsellor.
 This confidentiality is important to create a safe place for the pupil to talk about whatever is on their mind.
-The school bears the cost of up to three counselling sessions, after which the parents are asked to contribute.
+The School covers the cost of the first six counselling sessions, after which the parents are usually asked to contribute.

-For more information about the counselling service please contact Carolyn Varney.
+For more information about the counselling service please contact Carolyn Varney email@example.com

 Mindfulness at Ewell Castle School

-At Ewell Castle School, our Director of Drama, Mr Bader-Clynes is a certified Mindfulness teacher of classroom-based mindfulness techniques.
-Having trained with the Mindfulness in Schools Project, he currently takes a Year 4 Mindfulness club, teaching the full PAWS Mindfulness course (7 to 11 year olds), and also teaches a 5 week basic introduction to Mindfulness to all Year 11 pupils.
+At Ewell Castle School, Mr Bader-Clynes, our Mindfulness Lead and Director of Drama is a certified Mindfulness teacher of classroom-based mindfulness techniques.
+Having trained with the Mindfulness in Schools Project (MISP), he currently teaches various MISP courses to pupils throughout the School.

 You may have heard of mindfulness or read some of the recent media coverage about it.
-A great deal of this media interest has arisen as a result of the growing body of rigorous research evidence regarding the potential benefits of mindfulness for young people.
+A great deal of this media interest has arisen because of the growing body of rigorous research evidence regarding the potential benefits of mindfulness for young people.
 These include randomised control trials and neuroscientific studies.

-According to Professor Katherine Weare, schools who engage in mindfulness are likely to see ‘beneficial results on the emotional wellbeing, mental health, ability to learn and even the physical health of their students.
+According to Professor Katherine Weare (Emeritus Professor, University of Southampton and Honorary Visiting Professor, University of Exeter), schools who engage in mindfulness are likely to see ‘beneficial results on the emotional wellbeing, mental health, ability to learn and even the physical health of their students.
 Such interventions are relatively cheap to introduce, have an impact fairly quickly, can fit into a wide range of contexts and above all are enjoyable and civilising, for pupils and staff.’

-The classroom-based mindfulness curriculums we teach are an awareness-raising exercise to give all students a taste of mindfulness so that they know about it and can return to it later in life if they choose to do so.
+The classroom-based mindfulness curricula we teach are intended to raise awareness and give all pupils a taste of mindfulness, so that they know about it and can return to it later in life if they choose to do so.